Made of Honor: Plot

 Tom, almost accepting defeat, continues being a responsible maid of honor by traveling to Scotland with Hannah.
 After their arrival at Eilean Donan Castle, he meets Colin's family.
 They have a variant of the Highland games, in which the groom competes to prove himself worthy of his bride.
 Tom also participates, hoping to defeat Colin, but he loses in the last round.
-At the rehearsal dinner, Colin's family proudly tells Hannah (who opposes to the killing and eating of animals) that every plate of meat on the table is from animals that Colin killed.
+At the rehearsal dinner, Colin's family proudly tells Hannah (who opposes the killing and eating of animals) that every plate of meat on the table is from animals that Colin killed.
 Later that night, Tom offers to help go over her vows.
 As he starts to tell her his feelings, the other bridesmaids interrupt, dragging Hannah to her bachelorette party.

 Hannah has to give every man in the pub a peck for a coin (Scottish tradition), including Tom.
 When it is his turn, without anyone looking, he passionately kisses her, and she kisses back.
 Afterwards, Hannah goes to Tom's room to discuss the kiss but sees Melissa, in a drunken stupor, trying to seduce him.
 Seeing Hannah at the door, he pushes Melissa off and runs after her.
 Hannah refuses to let Tom into her room and she tells him she is still marrying Colin the next day.
 The distressed Tom gives up being the maid of honor as he cannot bear to watch them marry, so he decides to go back home.

 As he is leaving the next morning, Tom realizes that he must stop the wedding immediately, telling the driver to turn back.
 Finding the only ferry unavailable, he borrows a horse to ride to the ceremony.
 As he is riding up to the church doors, the horse stops, sending him flying through the chapel doors and interrupting the wedding.
 Hannah rushes to Tom's side and he declares his love.
 She realizes she loves Tom back and kisses him passionately, calling off the wedding and apologizing to Colin, who punches Tom in the face.
 Tom and Hannah go back to New York together, getting married on a rooftop under the stars and live happily ever after.

 Production

 The filming schedule was 26 days to accommodate Patrick Dempsey's commitments to Grey's Anatomy.
-Dempsey was part of the project before the director was chosen and agreed to Weiland after seeing an early cut of his coming-of-age film Sixty-Six.
-The scene where Dempsey juggles plates was not in the script and was added on the day.
+Dempsey was part of the project before the director was chosen and agreed to Paul Weiland after seeing an early cut of his coming-of-age film Sixty Six.
+The scene where Tom Bailey (Dempsey) juggles plates was not in the script and was added on the day.

-Eilean Donan castle, the home of Connor MacLeod in the Highlander film, was used for exterior shots of one of the McMurray family homes.
+Eilean Donan castle, the home of Connor MacLeod (Christopher Lambert) in the film Highlander, was used for exterior shots of one of the McMurray family homes.